GeRDI-Project/GerdiKubed_Operations/README.md

 # Requirements

-If not stated explicitely, the requirements need to be fulfilled by both the remote machines and the control machine:

 * debian 9.1 or higher on the remote machines
-* running sshd
+* running sshd on the remote machines
-* sudo
+* sudo on the remote machines
-* user "gerdi" with sudo rights
+* user "gerdi" with sudo rights on the remote machines
-* pub key in .ssh/authorized_keys in gerdi's home
+* pub key in .ssh/authorized_keys in gerdi's home on the remote machines
 * python > 2.6
 * ansible > 2.3.1 (on the control machine, only macOS and linux distros are supported!)
 * python-pyOpenSSL on the control machine (for cert-signing).